 Murder charge against Texas babysitter convicted of toddler's choking death dismissed 20 years later

-A judge dismissed murder charges against a Texas babysitter 20 years after she was convicted for the death of a toddler.
+A judge dismissed murder charges against a Texas babysitter 20 years after she was accused in the choking death of a toddler.

 Rosa Jimenez was sentenced to 99 years in prison after her 2005 conviction in the 2003 death of a 21-month-old child who choked on a wad of paper towels while in Jimenez's care, Travis County District Attorney José Garza said Thursday.
 During the original trial, the state's pathologist said it would have been impossible for the toddler to have accidentally choked on the paper towels and prosecutors argued Jimenez forced them into the child's mouth.
 In the years since Jimenez's conviction, numerous experts have said that the toddler's choking was the result of a tragic accident.